A national movement

 The vehicle

 One infrastructure programme.
 One continental corridor.
-The Sovereign Build Corporation (SBC) is the vehicle that builds it.
+Modern Movement Australia (MMA) is the vehicle that builds it.

 One continental network shares water, energy, gas, freight, and data across every state and territory.
 Wet-tropics water piped to the Murray–Darling.
 Northern gas to southern manufacturing.
 Desert solar to coastal cities.
 Every regional centre reachable by ground transport that beats the plane.